kobble-io/javascript/README.md

 It's secure by design (using PKCE flow), easy to use, and works with any JavaScript framework.

+Since v1.6.0 it also supports web extensions through the `KobbleWebExtensionClient` class, more info available in our [documentation](https://docs.kobble.io).

 ## Getting Started

 ### Installation